 7. Heat a tawa and cook both sides flipping in between and drizzling oil all around till it is well browned on spots.

-8. Organic Sattu Paratha is ready.
+8. Sattu Paratha is ready.
 Serve with pickles, curds or any dry veg curry of your choice.

 Sattu Paratha Recipe details as below: